isaac-sim/IsaacLab/docs/source/refs/issues.rst

 Blank initial frames from the camera
 ------------------------------------

-When using the :class:`omni.isaac.orbit.sensors.Camera` sensor in standalone scripts, the first few frames may be blank.
+When using the :class:`omni.isaac.lab.sensors.Camera` sensor in standalone scripts, the first few frames may be blank.
 This is a known issue with the simulator where it needs a few steps to load the material textures properly and fill up the render targets.